82 nd ANNUAL

 The Worcester County Beekeepers Association (WCBA), the oldest county beekeeping association in the country, is a Non-Profit 501(c)3 organization aimed at educating the public on the Art of Apiculture.
 Our Bee School typically runs for eight weeks (Thursday evenings).
 Classes start promptly at 7:00 PM and run until about 9:30 PM Via ZOOM.
 Beginning on the first Thursday in March.

 This school is appropriate for beginner and experienced beekeepers, the individual or family.
 The fee to attend the school is $49 per student.
-NEW MEMBER application includes pro-rated WCBA membership through December 31st, and the WCBA Quarterly Newsletter.
+NEW MEMBER application includes one-year WCBA membership, the WCBA Quarterly Newsletter and advance notice for all events.

 Class size is limited.
 Pre-registration is required and will be accepted until class is full.
 Registration can be done on-line, or a Registration form can be downloaded from our web site, and mailed in with a check.